-Scope Criteria 3.2.1 - 3.2.4 - Only UoCs using the Mass Balance Model
+Scope Indicator 3.2.1 - 3.2.4 - Only UoCs using the Mass balance production model

 Rationale - Compliance with the sustainability indicators in this Standard requires an accurate classification of the ingredients coming into the mill.
 Not all ingredients which can be sourced by the UoC also count towards the mass balance eligible volume.
 The indicators in this criterion set the requirements for this calculation.